mgrlabs/rancher-ha-cloud/README.md

 - Create *n* number of Ubuntu 18.04 VMs within Azure
 - Create a Ubuntu bastion host, used to deploy cluster
 - Create VNet, NSGs and a load balancer to front end the cluster and Rancher
-- Use the Terraform [RKE provider](https://github.com/rancher/terraform-provider-rke) to deploy the Kubenetes cluster
+- Use the Terraform [RKE provider](https://github.com/rancher/terraform-provider-rke) to deploy the Kubernetes cluster
 - Use the Terraform [Helm provider](https://www.terraform.io/docs/providers/helm/index.html) to deploy [cert-manager](https://cert-manager.io/docs/)
 - Use the Terraform [Helm provider](https://www.terraform.io/docs/providers/helm/index.html) to deploy [Rancher](https://rancher.com/)